Wrongful Death Lawsuit Representation in Louisiana

 We can help you prove the specific legal elements needed to win a wrongful death case, such as:

-• Duty of care: You must demonstrate that a “duty of care” relationship existed between your loved one and the defendant at the time of the incident.
+- Duty of Care: You must demonstrate that a “duty of care” relationship existed between your loved one and the defendant at the time of the incident.
 Drivers owe other motorists a duty of care whenever they get behind the wheel, for example, so someone who perishes due to car accident injuries can most likely establish a duty of care relationship.
 In a product liability case where a dangerous or defective product kills someone, the manufacturer (and potentially other parties in the product’s chain of distribution) owes the victim a duty of care by only selling safe products, for example.

-• Breach of duty: Someone breaches a duty of care when they act negligently, recklessly, or with malicious intent.
+- Breach of Duty: Someone breaches a duty of care when they act negligently, recklessly, or with malicious intent.
 Using the previous examples, a driver breaches their duty of care to other motorists when they operate their vehicle while intoxicated or fail to follow the rules of the road, and a manufacturer breaches their duty of care to consumers when they sell a dangerous product.

 How Much Is My Wrongful Death Claim Worth?